joyinning/joyinning.github.io/_posts/2024-07-01-Information-Extraction-Chatbot.md

 **Process**:

 1. **File Structure**: Organize code into app.py, model_utils.py, requirements.txt, and models/ directory.
-2. **Streamlit Interface**: Create an intuitive interface for users to input text and receive extracted information.
+2. **Gradio Interface**: Utilize Gradio's intuitive interface elements to create a user-friendly input area for text and a clearly visible button to trigger information extraction.
-3. **Deployment**: Deploy the application to Streamlit Cloud or other platforms like Heroku or AWS.
+3. **Deployment**: Create a new Space on Hugging Face, upload the files, and Configure the Space settings to use Gradio as the SDK and select the appropriate hardware.
-4. **Tools**: Streamlit
+4. **Testing and Sharing**: Thoroughly test the deployed chatbot on Hugging Face Spaces to ensure it functions correctly.

 **Key Results**:
 The 5W1H question-answering system successfully responded to questions on various sentences, demonstrating the ability to: